ringcentral/ringcentral-api-docs/docs/team-messaging/manual/formatting.md

-# Using a Glip Webhook to post a message to a chat
+# Using an Incoming Webhook to post a message to a chat

-??? warning "This documentation is for version 1 Glip Webhook URLs.
-Which version am I using?"
+??? warning "This documentation is for Incoming Webhooks version 1.
+Which version are you using?"
-    Depending upon when a Glip Webhook URL was created, you may notice a slight variation in their format.
-These two variations represent two different versions of the the Glip Webhook URL system.
+    Depending upon when an Incoming Webhook was created, you may notice a slight variation in their URL format, which you can use to identify what version of Incoming Webhooks you are using:

     | Version | URI Scheme |
     |-|-|
     | 1 | `https://hooks.glip.com/webhook/{ webhook id }` |
     | 2 | `https://hooks.glip.com/webhook/v2/{ webhook id }` |

-    Read the documentation for [Glip Webhook URL version 2](../webhook-posting/).
+    Read the documentation for [Incoming Webhooks version 2](../webhook-posting/).

-    !!! tip "Migrating between Glip Webhook URL versions" One can easily begin using version 2 Glip Webhook URLs just by inserting `v2` into the URI path between `/webhook/` and the webhook id.
-There is no need to create a new Glip Webhook just to migrate from one version to another.
+    !!! tip "Migrating between Incoming Webhook versions" One can easily switch between using the two version by manually editing the Incoming Webhook's URL accordingly.

-Glip Webhook URLs can be used to post messages to an associated team from an external service provider.
-This article will guide you through the basic process of composing a message that will be posted to a team.
+Incoming Webhooks, historically known as "Glip Webhooks," can be used to post messages to an associated chat from an external service provider.
+This article will guide you through the basic process of composing a message that will be posted to a chat.

-## How to post a message via a Glip Webhook URL
+## How to post a message via an Incoming Webhook

-To post a Glip message via a Glip Webhook URL, one composes a [Glip message in JSON format](../posting-cards/) and then performs an `HTTP POST` to the Glip Webhook URL using the Glip JSON message as a payload.
-Using this methodology, one can post visually rich and information dense messages to a chat.
+To post a message via an Incoming Webhook, one composes [a message formatted in JSON](../posting-cards/) and then posts that message to the Incoming Webhook's URL.
+Using this methodology, one can post visually-rich and information dense messages to a chat.

 When posting a message, be sure to specify a Content-Type of `application/json` in your request.

-Cards are the most common form of post as they provide a more practical way of transmitting lots of information to a reader in a screen efficient way.
+### How to compose a card in JSON

-### How to compose a Glip message and card in JSON
+Cards are the most common type of post used to signal that an event has occurred.
+They are also a more practical way of transmitting information-rich content to a reader in a screen efficient way.

-The following is a very simple Glip message formatted in JSON that can be used in an external tool to post messages to a Glip Webhook URL.
+The following is a very simple JSON formatted message that can be used in an external tool to post messages to an Incoming Webhook.

 ```json
 {